ulritter/FrozenPengu/README.md

 2nd button - 6 taps</br>

+While I built this game for myself, I am happy to share!
 If you encounter any odd behaviour I'd be greatful if you dropped me a line.

 Enjoy!